- What is an MRI scan?

 Step number two: Once we receive the referral from your physician, our Radiologist will review it and recommend the necessary scans to be performed.
 Our staff will call you promptly to ask you some important safety questions and book a convenient appointment time.
 The procedure will be explained and the necessary information will be provided to prepare you for your MRI scan.

 For MRI scans that require a contrast injection, the appointment will be have to be booked when there is a physician on site.
-For MR arthrograms the contrast is injected into the affected joint by a Radiologist, at a separate x-ray facility that is close to Surrey MRI.
-After the joint injection, you must have a driver bring you to our clinic for the MR imaging.
-Our staff will coordinate these appointments for you.
+For MR arthrograms the contrast is injected into the affected joint by a Radiologist on site, then patient will proceed directly to MR imaging room.

 Please call our office immediately: 778-574-1610, and we will promptly expedite your request.
 We will require the doctor’s referral and in most cases we can book you for the same day, if not the following day.